ShireenKachroo/ShireenKachroo/README.md

 <h2>Thank You</h2>

 <p>
-  Thanks for visiting my profile!<br/>
-  Explore my repositories, check out my projects, and feel free to reach out for collaboration or opportunities.
+  Thanks for stopping by.<br>You’re welcome to explore my projects and repositories, and connect for collaboration or opportunities.
-  Let's build something amazing together!
 </p>